supermemo-wiki/SuperMemo.Wiki/home.md

         </p>
       </td>
       <td>
-        <p>Web-based edition of SuperMemo with a simplified interface and feature-set.</p>
+        <p>Web-based edition of SuperMemo with an intuitive interface and simplified feature-set.</p>
       </td>
     </tr>
     <tr>